ppone/docs/integrations/gocardless.md

 # GoCardless Integration

-This document details how to connect [GoCardless](https://gocardless.com) to Invoiced for accepting diret debit payments and how our integration works.
+This document details how to connect [GoCardless](https://gocardless.com) to Invoiced for accepting direct debit payments and how our integration works.

 ## Capabilities